 To inquire about legal representation at the SMU Dedman School of Law Civil Clinic, please visit the Get Help Now page for more information.

-Associate Dean for Clinics and Professor of Law, Director of the Consumer Advocacy Project and Co-Director of the Civil Clinic
+Associate Dean for Clinics and Professor of Law, Director of the Civil/Consumer and Professor of Law

 SMU Dedman School of Law